vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/use-exchange/ex-ug-import-from-oracle.md

 - Learn about the Schema created in NebulaGraph, including names and properties of Tags and Edge types, and more.

+- The Hadoop service has been installed and started.

+## Precautions

+nebula-exchange_spark_2.2 supports only single table queries, not multi-table queries.

 ## Steps

 ### Step 1: Create the Schema in NebulaGraph